iTunes Hacks That Will Change Your Life | 2021

 2. Effortlessly migrate all your iTunes library from PC to Mac

-iTunes library might be integral to you as it includes all your personal information like songs, contacts, messages, etc. Migrating iTunes libraries might be tricky but using iTunes you can migrate it in an easiest way without losing any information.
+iTunes library might be integral to you as it includes all your personal information like songs, contacts, messages, etc. Migrating iTunes libraries might be tricky but using iTunes you can migrate it in the easiest way without losing any information.

-Note: Before migrating iTunes library using this iTunes guide, just ensure that the latest version of iTunes is installed on both PC and Mac.
+Note: Before migrating the iTunes library using this iTunes guide, just ensure that the latest version of iTunes is installed on both PC and Mac.

 Follow the steps mentioned below to migrate iTunes from PC to new Mac:

-Step 1 : Click on File menuSelect library → Click on organize library.
+Step 1 : Click on File menuSelect library → Click on Organize library.

-Step 2 : Click on the check box Consolidate files and then click OK.
+Step 2: Click on the check box Consolidate files and then click OK.

 Note: With this option, you can move files that weren’t in the right folder.